istio/istio.io/content/en/docs/ambient/architecture/index.md

 Because plaintext requests will have no peer identity when Authorization Policies are evaluated, a user can set a policy requiring an identity (either *any* identity, or a specific one) to block all plaintext traffic.

-When the destination is waypoint enabled, all requests *must* go through the waypoint where policy is enforced.
+When the destination is waypoint enabled, if the source is `captured` by its ztunnel, the ztunnel ensures the request **must** go through the waypoint where policy is enforced.
+However, a workload outside of the mesh doesn't know anything about waypoint proxies and it sends requests directly to the destination without going through any waypoint proxies even if the destination is waypoint enabled.
-The ztunnel will make sure this occurs.
-However, there is an edge case: a well behaving HBONE client (such as another ztunnel or Istio sidecar) would know to send to the waypoint, but other clients
-(such as a workload outside of the mesh) likely would not know anything about waypoint proxies and send requests directly.
-When these direct calls are made, the ztunnel will "hairpin" the request to its own waypoint to ensure policies are properly enforced.
+Currently, traffic from sidecars and gateways won't go through the waypoint and they will be made aware of waypoint proxies in a future release.

 ### Waypoint routing